re-pesk/md-wiki/src/assets/index.md

 ## How to build from source

-(applies to master branch, stable may differ)
+(applies to this branch, others may differ)

 1. Install node.js >= 16.0.0 and npm (if not included)
 2. Clone the mdwiki repo